How do you survive while waiting for Social Security disability approval?

 The Section 8 Housing Voucher and related programs provide financial assistance with the most significant bill people waiting for disability face: their monthly rent.

-You will likely meet the low-income Section 8 qualifications when you cannot work and have not received money from Social Security disability.
+When you cannot work and have not received money from Social Security disability, you will likely meet the low-income Section 8 qualifications.

 Find a local public housing agency on this government webpage.